-The City campus facility was launched last week by Vice-Chancellor and President, Professor Margaret Gardner AO.
+The City campus facility will be launched by Vice-Chancellor and President, Professor Margaret Gardner AO, on Wednesday, 27 August.

 Professor Gardner said the opening of the state-of-the-art laboratories and clean rooms was the start of an exciting new chapter in cross-disciplinary nano research.

 "At the heart of the MicroNano Research Facility's mission is bringing together disparate disciplines to enable internationally-leading research activity," she said.

 "RMIT has long been a pioneer in this field, opening Australia's first academic clean rooms at the Microelectronics and Materials Technology Centre in 1983.

 "Over three decades later, this investment in the world-class MNRF will enable RMIT's leading researchers to continue to break new ground and transform the future."

 Among the equipment available to researchers in the 1200 square metre facility will be the world's first rapid 3D nanoscale printer, capable of producing thousands of structures - each a fraction of the width of a human hair - in seconds.

 Designed by architects SKM Jacobs, the MNRF also offers researchers access to more than 50 cutting-edge tools, including focused ion beam lithography with helium, neon, and gallium ion beams to enable imaging and machining objects to 0.5 nm resolution - about 5 to 10 atoms.